gmdfalk/blockify/README.md

 ### CLI Usage

+`blockify -h` will print out a help text with available options.

-When you find a song you want to mute, add it to ~/.blockify_list either manually or with:
+When you find a track you want to mute, add it to ~/.blockify_list either manually or with:
 ``` bash
 pkill -USR1 -f python2.*blockify
 ```